 One of the many successes of our Bees for Everyone project (which ran from 2011 – 2015) was the development of lasting partnerships which have evolved into new and exciting projects.

 Many of these projects continue work within the rare bumblebee zones where the Great yellow bumblebee or the Shrill carder bee (the two rarest bumblebee species in the UK) are still found.

 - Making a Buzz for the Coast

 - Saving Scotland’s bumblebees

 - West Country Buzz

-A fifth project, Pollinating the Peak, has also developed and allowed us to expand into the Midlands in search of the Bilberry bumblebee.
-This is a landmark project for the Trust, as it has allowed us to branch out into the Midlands and recruit three new staff members.
+Additionally, Pollinating the Peak has allowed us to expand into the Midlands in search of the Bilberry bumblebee.
+This is a landmark project for the Trust as it will redevelop our Bee kind gardening tool and bring bumblebees and pollination to the forefront of secondary school education.